zackhanni/soundslikesoma/_services/mixing-mastering.md

 ### What if I want my song AS LOUD AS POSSIBLE!!

-If maximum loudness is your goal, we can make it happen, but you should know there may be trade offs.
+If maximum loudness is your goal, we can make it happen, but you should know there may be trade-offs.
 Streaming platforms like Apple Music and Spotify turn down loud songs on their platform to -14 LUFS to make volumes across songs sound more even.

 You may actually be hurting your music by making it too loud because it loses punch and power compared to less compressed songs at the same LUFS level.
 Visit the studio for a live demo.

 - - -

 Mastering is the final step in bringing your recording to its potential.
 It gives your music the professional, commercial quality necessary to compete nationally and globally.
 Make sure your next song is radio-ready --  you never know who's listening!